Fuyao Group: Fuyao Glass America Inc.

 In 2014, Fuyao began looking at establishing a factory presence in the United States, considering several sites in Ohio and Michigan before deciding on the former General Motors Moraine Assembly plant in Moraine, Ohio.
 Its initial commitment to the factory, which was made public in January 2014, was to buy 1.4 million square feet of the plant from Industrial Realty Group and invest $240 million into an auto glass production facility, which would create 800 jobs.
 In 2014, the company bought a float glass plant in Mount Zion, Illinois.
 In 2016, it announced an additional $131 million investment to add additional after-market glass lines at the plant, bringing it to 24 production lines.
 In exchange it received $6.6 million in incentives from JobsOhio.
 By then, the company planned to produce enough auto glass for 4 million to 5 million automobiles a year, taking advantage of the recent contraction in the U.S. auto market during the Great Recession.
 By the time the plant entered full-scale production in October 2016, it had invested $1 billion in the U.S. subsidiary.
 It has long-term plans to grow to 5,000 employees in the United States.
 As of early 2020, Fuyao had opened additional operating facilities in Greenville, South Carolina and Detroit, Michigan.
-By 2018, after losing tens of millions of dollars per year, the plant turned its first annual profit.